laamly-social/Laamly/README.md

 To get start, run `yarn install` in both directories, then `npm run dev` in both directories as well.
 The Vite frontend will tell you which localhost port the site was opened on, you can access it from there.

+For the mobile app development, run these two additional commands: `npx cap add android` and `npx cap add ios`.
+Then, run `npx cap sync` to build the frontend.
+Use `npx cap build android` to build the apk, or `npx cap open android` to open it on a connected device.
+Further documentation available at https://capacitorjs.com/docs/android and https://capacitorjs.com/docs/ios.